apptainer/singularity-userdocs/build_a_container.rst

 the following: ``setup``, ``post``, ``files``, ``environment``, ``test``, ``labels``.

-Under normal build conditions, the Singularity definition file is saved into a container’s meta-data so that there is a record showing how the container was built.
+Under normal build conditions, the apptainer definition file is saved into a container’s meta-data so that there is a record showing how the container was built.
 Using the ``--section`` option may render this meta-data useless, so use care if you value reproducibility.